judyohjo/web/README.md

 - [ ] Course reviews page
 - [ ] Homepage (half done)
 - [ ] Buy and Sell page
+- [ ] Think about service and controllers
 - [ ] If possible integrate with other SNS platforms
 - [x] Sign up page (register page)